 Pearls mission is to “improve the lives of women and children by building a community of female givers who provide grants to local programs and initiatives that address the root causes of social issues impacting women and children in Davie County.”

 Pearls of Empowerment invite nonprofit organizations to apply for grants that directly benefit women and/or children of Davie County.
 Our goal is to empower Davie County nonprofits to provide assistance and/or services for these two critical groups in ways they have been unable to in the past.
 The Pearls grant application is available from June – August annually.
 Pearls grants are awarded each November.

-Smart Start of Davie County – $4,800: Funding will be used for Nurturing Parenting Program, a project to assist families with intervention and prevention of child neglect by encouraging parents to talk more to their children.
+Smart Start of Davie County – $1,600: Funding will be used for Lena Home Program, to assist families with prevention of child neglect by encouraging parents to talk more to their children.
 The program consists of education sessions and recorder devices worn by children.

 The Dragonfly House Children’s Advocacy Center – $4,800: Funding will be used for Resources for Cohort 1 Schools to implement Compassionate & Resilient Schools model prior to the 2023 school year.
 The Dragonfly House will work closely with each of the school Taskforce members to help determine what their strategies should be and what supplies and resources should be purchased to meet the needs of their students.